 The Prime Recipient is also required to provide cost share commitment letters from Subrecipients or third parties that are providing cost share, whether cash or in-kind.
 Each Subrecipient or third party that is contributing cost share must provide a letter on appropriate letterhead that is signed by an authorized corporate representative.
-Please refer to the "Applicants' Guide to ARPA-E Award Negotiations" (http://www.arpa- e.energy.gov/sites/default/files/documents/files/Award\Negotiations\Guide081613.pdf) for guidance on the contents of cost share commitment letters.
+Please refer to the "Applicants' Guide to ARPA-E Award Negotiations" (https://arpa-e.energy.gov/?q=arpa-e-sitepage/pre-award-guidance) for guidance on the contents of cost share commitment letters.